jero-at-github/rusthole/README.md

 # Structure
 The project compiles into:
-- A client binary, used to send and received files between 2 computers in a direct connection (P2P).
+- A client binary, used to send and receive files between 2 computers in a direct connection (P2P).
 - A synchronization server, which mission is to match a sender and a receiver through a secret phrase.

 # Crates